Balance transfer credit cards | Our latest offers - NAB

 What is a credit card balance transfer?

-A balance transfer (BT) is the process of moving an amount of money that you owe from one or more credit cards to a different card, giving you a special rate on the amount you transfer.
+A NAB balance transfer (BT) is when you move the balances of one or more non-NAB credit cards to your NAB credit card, giving you a promotional rate on the amount you transfer.

 Save on interest